wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 ```

 * The compiler flag `IMPORT_AZURE_SDK` must be set to `external` for this build method.
-* `ENABLE_AZURE` defaults to looking for a local version, the `IMPORT_AZURE_SDK` setting will override that default.
+* `ENABLE_AZURE` defaults to looking for a local version, the `IMPORT_AZURE_SDK` setting will
+  override that default.
 ## 3. Development
-In order to run this extension after building, the developer must have an Azure connection string locally to a container with the right permissions.
-The connection string must be stored in an environmental variable called `AZURE_STORAGE_CONNECTION_STRING`.
-To store your connection string into an environmental variable type `export AZURE_STORAGE_CONNECTION_STRING="your Azure connection string"` into your terminal.
+In order to run this extension after building, the developer must have an Azure connection string
+locally to a container with the right permissions.
+The connection string must be stored in an
+environment variable called `AZURE_STORAGE_CONNECTION_STRING`.
+To store the connection string
+into an environment variable type
+`export AZURE_STORAGE_CONNECTION_STRING="Azure connection string"` into the terminal.
 ## 4. Testing

-Before running the tests set the `LD_LIBRARY_PATH` to tell the dynamic link loader where to look for the dynamic shared libraries that we made earlier.
+Before running the tests set the `LD_LIBRARY_PATH` to tell the loader where to look for the dynamic
+shared libraries that we made earlier.
 ```bash
 export LD_LIBRARY_PATH=$(pwd)/azure-sdk-cpp/install/lib:$LD_LIBRARY_PATH
 ```